SamuelSilveira08/BotHeroZeroDuelos/README.md

 7. Then type 'python main.py'
 8. Minimize terminal window, leaving the game page fully exposed, with zoom on 100%
 9. Remember: Bot will attack every 8 minutes (because of the trophies)
-10. The first attack will take 8 minutes to be realized (so you must start the bot when you have 0 courage)
+10. The first attack will be done immediately.
+So be sure to have enough courage when starting bot
 11. Start the bot on duels' page to avoid bugs.

 Português: